jrpotter/notebook/notes/data-structures/heaps.md

 %%ANKI
 Basic
-What is the height of a binary heap defined?
+How is the height of a binary heap defined?
 Back: The height of the heap's root when viewed as a complete binary tree.
 Reference: Thomas H. Cormen et al., Introduction to Algorithms, Fourth edition (Cambridge, Massachusett: The MIT Press, 2022).
 <!--ID: 1714403425300-->